SixLabors/docs/articles/imagesharp.web/security.md

 - the sanitized command collection.

 That behavior is important because the middleware strips unknown commands before validation.
 The easiest way to stay in sync with the server is to let ImageSharp.Web compute the token for you instead of re-implementing the canonicalization rules yourself.

->[!NOTE]
->`OnParseCommandsAsync` runs after the middleware computes the HMAC candidate value.
-If you mutate commands there, treat that callback as trusted server-side logic rather than part of the client-signable contract.

 ## Generate Signed URLs on the Server